DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 > Warning: setState(...): Cannot update during an existing state transition (such as within `render`).
 Render methods should be a pure function of props and state.

+#### Native UI access in render is often fatal
-React will also warn you if you try to access the DOM elements in the render pass.
+React will also warn you if you try to access the Native UI elements in the render pass.

 ```javascript
 render() {